My Pest Control Quick Tips

 Drywood foaming, how does it work?
 What can you expect in a drywood foaming treatment?
 Find out from our termite control specialist, a real hands-on experience on the step-by-step, a 5-steps process below.

-3rd step: Small holes are then drilled into the affected area to later aid in openings for the foam treatment to be injected.
+The drilling of the holes later aid in openings for the foam treatment to be injected.
 Holes to be drilled are strategically identified to ensure best possible way foaming treatment would reach these crevices and nooks inside.

-5th step: Solution is pumped into the drilled holes using the applied pressure from the generator equipment to treat the affected area.
+The solution is pumped into the holes in a foam consistency, using the applied pressure from the generator equipment to treat the affected area.
 White foam can be seen flowing down and through the infested furniture area, targeting the drywood termite colony in there.

 Foaming technology applied in this manner to treat drywood termites not only allows enhanced efficacy to treat hard to reach tiny crevices within the furniture, the foam solution pumped throughout the layers of the wooden pieces leaves behind a protective layer, so that these termites would stopped feeding.